 Recently, there have been several public proposals for implementing contact tracing using technologies such as Bluetooth Low Energy (BLE).
-PACT (Chan et al., 2020), PEEP-PT (PEPP-PT, 2020), BlueTrace (Bluetrace, 2020), TCN (TCN, 2020), DP-3T (DP3T, 2020) and Whisper (Network, 2020) are among the most prominent.
+PACT [10], PEEP-PT [38], BlueTrace [4], TCN [41], DP-3T [13] and Whisper [37] are among the most prominent.
 A major design goal of all of these proposals is user location-data privacy.
 Of these, PACT is the most developed in terms of implementation and testing.
 It uses Bluetooth enabled devices to determine when contact has occurred, and depends on how well the hardware permits assessing proximity.
 Because many factors in addition to hardware features affect the accuracy of proximity detection, all implementations find it necessary to choose a mathematical model that will make this estimation with the desired level of accuracy.
-Existing bluetooth hardware implementations cannot achieve greater than 60 percent accuracy in proximity detection (Chan et al., 2020), while GPS-based implementations have trouble differentiating different floors of the same building.
+Existing bluetooth hardware implementations cannot achieve greater than 60 percent accuracy in proximity detection [10], while GPS-based implementations have trouble differentiating different floors of the same building.
 Because of similar technological limitations and the privacy concerns with location tracking, none of these proposals use GPS.
 Some contact tracing systems, such as the Whisper Protocol, allow users to report symptoms, as positive COVID-19 test results.
 The PACT system proposes some solutions to potential issues with Bluetooth-based contact tracing having to do with infected surfaces.
-PACT proposes putting "echoing" devices on public surfaces that rebroadcast the chirps they collect from others.
+PACT proposes putting "echoing" devices on public surfaces that re-broadcast the chirps they collect from others.

 These implementations make certain assumptions about device adoption and use.
 The primary assumption is that the reporting and collection of location information is automatic, that is, the human does not input the locations.
 Instead, proximity and location is recorded by the device and considered to be more accurate than human assessments.
 All of these implementations assume that there is adequate adoption and that the device and the person are always close enough for the protocol to work.
 They also assume that people don't share devices, kids don't use their parents' phones even in the house etc. (i.e. the mapping from device to owner is not one to many).
-It is also not clear what happens when a person carries multiple id-generating devices, but they give conflicting assessments of proximity.
+It is also not clear what happens when a person carries multiple idgenerating devices, but they give conflicting assessments of proximity.
 Finally, the question of interoperability of these different protocols remains unaddressed.
+Early evaluations have shown digital contact tracing can be potentially useful for containing COVID-19 [40].
+However, some policies intended to increase self-isolation can decrease cooperation with contact tracing [30].
 While we focus on location-based contact tracing, we do not make any assumptions about the specific implementation aside from separating the location recall and the message passing stages.
 The former can be achieved with the assistance of devices or not, and the latter requires a bulletin board system that is accessible to possible contacts.
 This generality permits implementations in which humans can correct previous reports that they posted about their locations.